rhildred/devtdesktop/README.md

 Also sadly, I tried this with Ubuntu 18.04 and it was very slow.
 I tried the exact thing with 16.04 and it is fine.
 With Ubuntu 16.04 there was a hack that I needed to get vscode working.
 I had to edit the elf file `/usr/lib/x86_64-linux-gnu/libxcb.so.1.1.0` and change the one occurence of the word `BIG` to `FIG`.
 You couldn't make something like this up.

+Mate with xrdp and Ubuntu 16.04 doesn't deal with `alt-tab` properly.
+I couldn't find an acceptable fix.

 Once VSCode was installed I also installed extensions ritwickdey.liveserver and streetsidesoftware.code-spell-checker.

+I used `nvm ls-remote` to find the latest nvm version.
+Then I did `nvm install x.x.x` to install it.